andre-romano/opensuse-auto/README.md

 >
 > LUKS is an OpenSource, platform-independent standard that allows you to safely store files in your computer, by using advanced cryptography algorithms.
 It was built to be really fast, and it works really well in Linux.
 > LUKS works by storing a special header in the partition of your permanent storage device (HDD, SSD, etc) to configure it's parameters.
 For more information about LUKS, check the [Wikipedia article](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) and the [Arch Wiki](https://wiki.archlinux.org/index.php/Dm-crypt).
 >As LUKS is a complex system that requires a bunch of commands to work properly, scripts were created to make life easier :D .
-They automate the tasks required to create and use LUKS inside a file that works as a container.
-In other words, this file works as a physical device connected to your computer, that uses cryptography to protect it's data.
+They automate the tasks required to create and use LUKS inside a file.
+This file will then operate as a LUKS container.
+In other words, this file works as a physical device, with limited storage size, connected to your computer, that uses cryptography to protect it's data.
-> The script does all the hard work for you:
+> The scripts do all the hard work for you in order to make this complex system work, as easy as it can get for the final user.
+In a few words these scripts do the following:
-> - Create the file in your permanent storage device
+> - Create the file in your permanent storage device (if it's not already created))
 > - Set the file to operate as a LUKS device
 > - Map this file into a virtual device
 > - Mount this virtual device with the user provided password.

 > **NOTE:**
 >
 > - This script analyses the file to detect any data corruption before mounting.
+If any errors are found, the script will try to fix them.
+If the fix is not possible, it warns the user about the problem.
 > - **This script DOES NOT STORE ANY PASSWORD.
 It means that if you lose your password, you'll lose all the data that is stored inside the file container.**

 These scripts are used to open, close and create LUKS container files.
 To be able to use them, you will need to run the command below to install them in your system:

 ```Shell
 cd luks